sandy-sp/sandy-sp/README.md

 ---

-I'm an **AI-Driven Developer** crafting open-source solutions with **Generative AI**, **Large Language Models (LLMs)**, and **Python**.
-Originally a web designer, I pivoted to AI through self-directed learning, mastering tools related to AI.
-I’m passionate about data visualization, real-world problem-solving, and collaborating on impactful projects.
-Now, I’m building AI tools on GitHub, aiming to innovate and contribute to the open-source community.
+I'm an **AI-Driven Developer** passionate about building innovative solutions with **Generative AI** and **Large Language Models (LLMs)**.
+Originally a web designer, I've transitioned to AI development through self-directed learning and now focus on creating impactful open-source projects.
+I specialize in data visualization, real-world problem-solving, and collaboration on meaningful projects.

 ---